ibm-cloud-docs/EventStreams/manage_security.md

 ## Governing Event Streams resource configuration
 {: #govern-eventstreams}

-As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the instances of {{site.data.keyword.messagehub}} that you create.
+As a security or compliance focal, use the {{site.data.keyword.compliance_short}} to define configuration rules for the instances of {{site.data.keyword.messagehub}} that you create.

 [Config rules](#x3084914){: term} are used to enforce the configuration standards that you want to implement across your accounts.
 To learn more about the data that you can use to create a rule for {{site.data.keyword.messagehub}}, review the following table.